rondavid-q/task-2-deployment/readme.md

 The above job will be teriggreed via webhook

+Note:
+The deployed machine should have the below packages:

+1. awscli
+2. docker

+The above packages can be installed and configured via ansbile during provision of each EC2 instance.

-The server where it is deployed is :
+The server (URL to test) where it is deployed and can be checked post deployment: